Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-the-new-moviegoers.md

 > **Business_Coffee_9421** - I've seen <cite>Sunset Boulevard</cite>, <cite>The Creature From the Black Lagoon</cite>, and other classics.
 I definitely think this is a good thing.

-> **hksrevenge** - Unfortunately my home theater hasn't got a majority of the monthly re-releases which results in me having to travel to a nearby state to see them.
+> **chefremyguini** - Unfortunately my home theater hasn't got a majority of the monthly re-releases which results in me having to travel to a nearby state to see them.
 I do hope they continue to do these re-releases with more theaters getting them, more showtime availability, and perhaps instead of showing them for one day; doing two days for people who truly cannot make their life/work/school schedule work for the showtimes.
 Otherwise I am very happy with the re-releases.

-I definitely sympathize with bdougherty and hksrevenge that these older re-releases could be fewer with more days.
+I definitely sympathize with bdougherty and chefremyguini that these older re-releases could be fewer with more days.
 As of now, each of them play on one single day.
 Regal likely wants to have less empty theaters by turning these re-releases into more of an event.
 In that sense, it almost harkens back to the era of small town theaters with only 1-3 screens.

 ## Why the theater?